top of page

 If someone looks pale and unwell you can ask for more details on exactly how they feel.
 When did the feelings start?
 How did they feel before?
 Have they done anything they think might be causing these feelings?

-As a first aider it’s important to gather as much information as possible and note or record it so that when more professional help, like an ambulance, nurse or doctor, arrives you can quickly debrief them.
+When providing first aid to someone, it’s important to gather as much information as possible from the patient including all their signs and symptoms.
+Always note or record them so that when more professional help arrives, like an ambulance, nurse or doctor, you can quickly debrief them.

-Always remember as well, to report how a patient’s signs or symptoms have changed over time as this too can be critical.
+Always remember as well, to record and report how a patient’s signs or symptoms may have changed over time as this too can be critical.

 bottom of page